-- 1. Academic Computing Advisory Committee reviews and advises on policies related to academic computing and information technology, including educational and research computing.
-The Committee also sets the membership criteria for three standing subcommittees: Research Computing and Cyberinfrastructure, Customer Relations and Learning Technologies, and Distance Education.
-Voting membership consists of one faculty member serving a three-year term elected by each of the colleges and the library; a representative from the Faculty Senate elected annually and a graduate student appointed by the President of Graduate Student Government.
-The chairs of standing subcommittees also serve as ex-officio members of the Committee.
-Non-voting membership includes the Vice Provost for Computing and Information Technology (chair) and a representative from Public Service Activities (PSA). - 2.
-Libraries Advisory Committee reviews and advises on policies for the university libraries.
-Membership consists of the dean of the library as the committee's non-voting chair; one faculty representative serving a three year term elected from each college and the library; a representative of the Faculty Senate elected annually; a representative of the Staff Senate appointed annually by the Senate President; an undergraduate student appointed by the President of the Student Senate; and a graduate student appointed by the President of the Graduate Student Government. - 3.
+- Libraries Advisory Committee reviews and advises on policies for the university libraries.
+Membership consists of the dean of the library as the committee's non-voting chair; one faculty representative serving a three year term elected from each college and the library; a representative of the Faculty Senate elected annually; a representative of the Staff Senate appointed annually by the Senate President; an undergraduate student appointed by the President of the Student Senate; and a graduate student appointed by the President of the Graduate Student Government. - 2.
 University Assessment Committee provides leadership and assistance in developing and overseeing a program of evaluation and feedback to enhance the effectiveness of the university.
 The committee develops and recommends university-wide assessment policies, assists in developing assessment procedures that meet accepted standards for data collection and analysis, reviews assessment procedures for consistency with goals and objectives, reviews results of assessment activities and recommends improvements, reviews the progress of the university in implementing assessment activities, reviews all assessment reports and coordinates the preparation of annual reports for the State Commission on Higher Education, strives to ensure that assessment results are used in subsequent planning activities.

-Members of the Assessment Committee with three-year terms include: two representatives from each college and one from the library appointed by the respective deans, two representatives from different areas of administration and advancement appointed by the Vice President for Administration and Advancement, one representative appointed by the Dean of Undergraduate Studies, and two representatives from student affairs appointed by the Vice President of Student Affairs; one representative appointed by each of the following: the Athletic Director, the Dean of the Graduate School, the Vice President for Public Service and Agriculture, and the Vice President for Research and Economic Development.
+Members of the Assessment Committee with three-year terms include: two representatives from each college and one from the library appointed by the respective deans, two representatives from different areas of administration and advancement appointed by the Vice President for Administration and Advancement, one representative appointed by the Dean of Undergraduate Studies, and two representatives from student affairs appointed by the Vice President of Student Affairs; one representative appointed by each of the following: the Athletic Director, the Dean of the Graduate School, the Vice President for Agriculture, Public Service and Economic Development and the Vice President for Research.
 Two undergraduate students are appointed by the Vice President for Student Affairs for two-year terms.
 A representative of the Faculty Senate, one college dean appointed by the Council of Academic Deans, and one graduate student appointed by the Dean of the Graduate School serve one-year terms.
 The directors of assessment and of planning are ex-officio, nonvoting members.
-The head of institutional research and other nonvoting members, recommended by the committee and appointed by the Provost for one-year terms, serve as resource persons for the committee.
-The committee elects its own chair for a one-year term from among the faculty and administrative representatives.
+The head of institutional research and other nonvoting members, recommended by the committee and appointed by the Provost for one-year terms, serves as resource persons for the committee.
+The committee elects its own chair for a oneyear term from among the faculty and administrative representatives.
 The vice-chair is elected annually by the committee and will succeed the chair the following year.
 The chair remains as a member of the committee for the year following his or her tenure as chair.
 The three members, chair, vice-chair and former chair, do not count against allocations from the colleges.

-4. Innovation Fund Awards Committee administers the Clemson University innovation fund, which provides a source of funding for unique ideas that do not have an alternative university funding source; provides an incentive for innovative initiatives and programs that have a mutual benefit to the university; and promotes the application of skills, techniques, and knowledge of two or more disciplines toward a common goal or goals.
+3. Innovation Fund Awards Committee administers the Clemson University innovation fund, which provides a source of funding for unique ideas that do not have an alternative university funding source; provides an incentive for innovative initiatives and programs that have a mutual benefit to the university; and promotes the application of skills, techniques, and knowledge of two or more disciplines toward a common goal or goals.
 Priority is given to proposals that support initiatives that enhance or improve undergraduate education.
 The fund is not intended to support proposals for which other university funding sources exist.